wp-plugins/chatwing/readme.txt

 == Installation ==

 1. Upload content of the plugin zip file to the `/wp-content/plugins/` directory
-1. Activate the plugin 'Chatwing' through the 'Plugins' menu in WordPress
+2. Activate the plugin 'Chatwing' through the 'Plugins' menu in WordPress
+3. Go to chatwing.com, log in to your account and get the access token for WordPress plugin in order to use the plugin - [detail guide here](http://chatwing.com/integrations/wordpress).

 == Frequently Asked Questions ==